AdaCore/training_material/courses/rust_essentials/160_lifetimes/03-lifetime_annotations.rst

 Lifetime Annotations
 ----------------------

+- Every reference has a lifetime

+  - Usually, the compiler determines it automatically

-- Rust can name a reference's lifetime explicitly
+  - A :dfn:`lifetime annotation` can name it explicitly

 - Written using a leading :rust:`'`